jatanbhatt/pacemaker/README.md

 # pacemaker
-MAKE SURE TO DOWNLOAD THE rememberME file and put it in your folder before running the program.
-It wont run without it
+MAKE SURE to make a text doc and name it rememberME and put it with the code